daaaaande/auto_find_circ/README.md

+ for debugging: in the dir where either of the scripts is stared, logfile_auto.log will be created that includes errormessages from every of these scripts

 # three levels of automation:
   1. manually; perl test2.pl | perl steptwo.pl
   2. find_circ_auto.pl above scripts executed for one sample